-Manage Notes and Lists With Sublime Text
+Effortlessly Manage Notes and Lists with Sublime Text

 Plain Task

-To add Headings or Titles, simply end the line with a colon as shown below.
+To add Headings or Titles, simply end the line with a colon, as shown below.
 The colon marks the line as the title or note heading.

 Adding Todo Icons